TWBug/GoldCardHenge/content/why-taiwan/how-to-import-your-dog-cat-to-taiwan.en.md

   * Some airlines only allow pets in cargo (e.g., Eva Air)
   * Some airlines don't allow certain types of pets at all (e.g., Emirates)
   * Every airline's pricing and rules are different.
 Please make sure to check on their websites or call for any questions.
 * Get a veterinary certificate issued/stamped by the exporting country.
-Please use the [FORM](https://www.baphiq.gov.tw/en/upload/baphiq/files/web_structure/14261/20103.pdf) provided by the Taiwanese government.
+Please use the [FORM](https://www.baphiq.gov.tw/en/upload/baphiq/files/web_structure/14261/20103.pdf "to Veterinary Certificate for the Export of Dogs/Cats from Rabies-free Countries (Zones) to Taiwan") provided by the Taiwanese government.
 * When the pet arrives in Taiwan, you will need to submit the following documents to the animal quarantine authority:

   * Photocopy of the Import Permit